ice-lab/react-materials/scaffolds/ice3-lite/README.md

-# ice.js 3 Lite Scaffold
+# A new ice.js project

 ## Usage